nthomas103/stais/index.md

-# Transformative AI safety working group at Stanford
+# Stanford transformative AI safety working group

-## Purpose

 By "transformative AI", we mean "roughly and conceptually, AI that precipitates a transition comparable to (or more significant than) the agricultural or industrial revolution" (quoting from the [Open Philanthropy Project blog](https://www.openphilanthropy.org/blog/some-background-our-views-regarding-advanced-artificial-intelligence#Sec1) -- see also the more detailed definition #2 in that post).